Alternative Fuels Events

 Register Using CERTS, Our Event Registration System

-Individuals registering for RRC alternative fuel training, continuing education and exam events will now register using the Certification Exam Registration & Training System or CERTS.
+Individuals registering for RRC alternative fuel training, continuing education and exam events should register using the Certification Exam Registration & Training System or CERTS.
 The online system allows individuals working in alternative fuels industries to register and pay for a class and/or exam in a single transaction.

 Alternative Fuels ANNOUNCEMENTS